prophile/typ-report/sections/design.md

 Design
 ======

-After a significant amount of investigation into the traditional Applicative[^1] style of FRP, I decided to follow the arrow approach for my own implementation.
+After a significant level of investigation into the traditional Applicative[^1] style of FRP, I decided to follow the arrow approach for my own implementation.
 Indeed, credence has been lent to the arrow-based approach by both Hudak\cite{arrowsRobots} and